lbfalvy/tetragon-tussle/README.md

 ## To-Do, in no particular order

-- scoring, gamemodes, game over screen
-- HP, HP indicator
+- death match option
-- more maps & a map selector
+- a concurrent weapon selector
-- more weapons & a concurrent weapon selector
+- more weapons
-- secondary weapon support
-- controller input
+- more maps

 ## I would like to have these